TrackIt@NUS - Developer Guide

 In this section, we will outline the key operations of the Lesson Manager, namely:

-We will also elaborate on one more key operation that is used in the module tabs, namely getModuleLessons
+We will also elaborate on one more key operation that is used in the module tabs, namely getModuleLessons.

-commands are all implemented in similar ways.
+The add, delete, and edit commands are all implemented in similar ways.
 When executed they will:

 - call on the relevant Model methods